"Of Terraces, Trails and Time"

 Summer brings a distinct rhythm to these hills.
 From April to June, clouds move more freely, forests deepen in colour, and village paths open up under long daylight hours.
 The landscape feels expansive rather than severe, inviting movement through terraced fields, forest trails, and open ridgelines.
 It is a season when Nagaland is lived outdoors, when walking becomes the most natural way to understand terrain, history, and everyday life.

-Beneath this cultural richness lies a layered past.
+Beneath this cultural and landscape richness lies a layered past.
 The Angami region has witnessed centuries of movement and resistance.
 Colonial encounters in the nineteenth century were met with strong opposition, and decades later, the hills around Kohima became the site of one of the fiercest battles of World War II’s eastern front.
 The years that followed brought further negotiations around identity and self-determination.
 These histories are not announced loudly, but they remain present, carried quietly in land, memory, and community life.

 This chapter takes you into the Angami homeland, where village organisation has long been rooted in discipline, cooperation, and land stewardship.
 Terraced fields reflect generations of agricultural knowledge.
 Morungs and stone pathways speak of shared responsibility and social order.
 Forests are not separate from settlement, but integral to how life is sustained.
 While modern influences are visible, the core relationship between people and land continues to shape daily rhythms.

 Over six days, the journey moves through heritage villages, forested hamlets, and highland landscapes that invite both effort and pause.
-You will walk through Khonoma, Asia’s first green village, wander along gentle trails in Dzuleke, spend time in Kohima’s markets and memorial spaces, and trek into the wide openness of Dzükou Valley, where summer brings mist, grasslands, and a sense of scale that resists quick description.
+You will walk through Khonoma, Asia’s first green village, wander along gentle trails in Dzuleke, spend time in Kohima’s markets and memorial spaces, and trek into the wide openness of Dzükou Valley, where summer and monsoon bring mist, grasslands, and a sense of scale that resists quick description.

 • Enjoy thoughtfully selected, comfortable, and hygienic accommodations on a double-sharing basis.
 Please note that the stay at Dzukou Valley is a simpler dormitory experience, designed to offer essential comforts while immersing you in the beauty of the natural surroundings.

-• Airport/Railway station transfers to and from Dimapur in a Traveller or Innova on Days 1, 2, and 3.
+• Airport/Railway station transfers to and from Dimapur in a Traveller or Innova on Days 1, 2, and 3

-• Local transportation in region-appropriate vehicles on Days 4, 5, and 6.
+• Local transportation in region-appropriate vehicles on Days 4, 5, and 6

-• Daily breakfast from Day 2 onwards.
+• Breakfast from Day 2 onwards

-• Lunch on Days 2, 4, and 5.
+• Lunch on Days 2, 4, and 5

-• Dinner on Days 1, 2, 3, and 4.
+• Dinner on Days 1, 2, 3, and 4

-• Experienced local guides in Khonoma, Dzuleke, and Dzukou Valley.
+• Experienced local guides in Khonoma, Dzuleke, and Dzukou Valley

-• A dedicated ChaloHoppo tour leader throughout the journey.
+• A dedicated ChaloHoppo tour leader throughout the journey

-• All applicable entry fees, permits, parking, and toll charges.
+• All applicable entry fees, permits, parking, and toll charges

-• Driver allowances, including food and accommodation.
+• Driver allowances, including food and accommodation

-• Airfare and related flight charges.
+• Airfare and any related flight charges

-• Meals and beverages not explicitly mentioned under Inclusions.
+• Meals and beverages not explicitly mentioned under Inclusions

-• Camera or photography permit fees, if applicable.
+• Camera or photography permit fees, if applicable

-• Tips for hotel staff and drivers (we encourage tipping as a gesture of appreciation for local service providers).
+• Tips for hotel staff and drivers (we encourage tipping as a gesture of appreciation for local service providers)

-• Any services or expenses not expressly mentioned under Inclusions.
+• Any services or expenses not expressly mentioned under Inclusions

 FAQs